iamkroot/trakt-scrobbler/README.md

 #### How to update?

 1. Stop the app using `trakts stop`
-2. Run `pipx upgrade trakt-scrobbler`
+2. Run `python -m pipx upgrade trakt-scrobbler`
 3. Start the app again using `trakts start`

 #### How to update from pre 1.0.0 versions?